-To build a strong partnership with clients necessary for a solid business continuity strategy, Nielsen’s team holds technology meetings quarterly — or more often — to discuss the clients’ goals, objectives, and new initiatives.
-“We cover changes they are considering, in both terms of technology and business direction, and we provide input,” she says.
+To build a strong partnership with clients necessary for a solid business continuity strategy, Nielsen’s team holds technology meetings quarterly – or more often – to discuss clients’ goals, objectives, and new initiatives.
+“We cover technology and business changes they are considering and provide input,” she says.

 Kempt says quarterly business reviews are the norm, but some clients require monthly meetings to stay on top of projects and changes.
 “We can adapt better and aren’t caught off guard,” he says.

 Barber points out that convincing clients it’s necessary to inform their MSP of changes can be challenging.
-“It never fails to amaze me that the problem exists in the first place, but it definitely does!
-I always like to explain it ultimately makes their lives easier if they give us appropriate notice of upcoming changes—punctuated with a few horror stories about companies that don’t tell us what they are up to, and things blew up,” he says.
+“It never fails to amaze me that the problem exists in the first place, but it does.
+I always like to explain it ultimately makes their lives easier if they give us appropriate notice of upcoming changes – punctuated with a few horror stories about companies that didn’t tell us what they are up to and things blew up,” he says.
 “But that’s about all we can do.”

-He says, “We make sure to have an in-depth conversation with the largest stakeholder that no matter what we do, no matter how good we are at doing it, they play a critical role.
-And without them, they face serious liability and should take their portion of their business continuity strategy—however small—very seriously.”
+He says, “We make sure to have an in-depth conversation with the largest stakeholder that no matter what we do or how good we are at doing it, they play a critical role.
+And without them, they face serious liability and should take their portion of their business continuity strategy – however small – very seriously.”

-These ASCII members share where they will focus their efforts this year to provide the offerings their clients need to support their business continuity strategies:
+These ASCII members share where they are focusing their efforts to provide the offerings their clients need to support their business continuity strategies:

-Barber: “We need to continue to mature our offerings in this ever-changing landscape and to continue to improve on reminding our existing clients about all of our IT solutions.”
+Barber: “We need to continue to mature our offerings in this ever-changing landscape and improve on reminding our existing clients about our IT solutions.”

 Kempt: “We will continue to invest in our robust cloud offering.
 We expect to see more work from home and companies without a physical space in the post-pandemic world than before.
-We still will continue to support our legacy clients as the on-prem solutions are still more robust and allow more granularity than the cloud solutions, but we expect that to even out over time.”
+We will continue supporting our legacy clients as the on-prem solutions are still more robust and allow more granularity than the cloud solutions, but we expect that to even out over time.”

-Nielsen: “Get all our clients, no matter how big or small, into a solution that is acceptable to them for risks they are willing to take.
-Some don’t rely on technology as much as others, and downtime would not be as costly.
+Nielsen: “Get all our clients, no matter how big or small, into a solution acceptable to them for risks they are willing to take.
+Some don’t rely on technology as much as others, and downtime would be less costly.
 However, for others, it is very costly.
 We scale the business continuity solution based on their tolerance after we provide the information to help them determine the solutions that are the best fit for them.”